hildeweerts/responsiblemachinelearning/book/_build/html/_sources/fairness/groupfairnessmetrics.md

 As a running example, we train a logistic regression model on a synthetic hiring data set.

-The data set has a few features that can be used for predictions, including `years_of_experience`, the `test_score` of an applicant on a job-related test, the `interview_score` that is provided by person who interviewed the candidate, the `average_grade` the applicant achieved in their highest degree, and finally the applicant's `gender`.
+The data set has a few features that can be used for predictions, including `years_of_experience`, the `test_score` of an applicant on a job-related test, the `interview_score` that is provided by the person who interviewed the candidate, the `average_grade` the applicant achieved in their highest degree, and finally the applicant's `gender`.
 The target variable is `hired`.

 ```{code-cell} ipython3
 ---